pzingg/integrity_proofs/did_server/README.md

 Each persona has its own display name, user name, domain name, and profile information (description, avatar, banner).
 The schema for the persona is the `DidServer.Accounts.User` module.

 The identity did holds the single hashed password for authentication.
 Any of the personas linked to the did can use this password for authentication.
-The schema for the did is the `DidServer.Log.Key` module.
+The schema for the did is the `DidServer.Identities.Key` module.

 The thing I'm finding difficult to understand from the Bluesky protocols, is where the private keys for the "signing key" (a public-private keypair) and for the "rotation keys" (each one a keypair) come from, and if and where they need to be stored.